wikiknights/cs-materials/src/cs1/linked-lists/linked-list-basics.md

 Searching in a Linked List is probably the easiest operation to perform since it is just a Linked List traversal.

-All we need is, you guessed it, a temporary node so we can search the whole list for the value what we are looking for.
+All we need is, you guessed it, a temporary pointer so we can search the whole list for the value what we are looking for.
 Once we find the value we are looking for we can return `1` to indicate a successful search or `0` for an unsuccessful.

 ```c
 int search(node* head, int val){